Adaptive Node Feature Selection For Graph Neural Networks

 Instead, we propose an \textit{adaptive node feature selection algorithm} that measures \textit{permutation-based feature importance during training} using GNN predictions.
 More specifically, we periodically permute the values of each node feature and measure changes in GNN performance on a validation dataset.
-Our scores are thus inherently tied to the predictive task, adapting to model learning and therefore allowing flexibility to GNN architecture, requiring no assumptions on graph data.
-Moreover, unlike graph-based feature selection works that use black-box models to learn importance values during training, we employ well-established permutation tests to quantify feature influence~\citep{altmann2010Permutationimportancecorrected,yang2009FeatureSelectionMLP,brieman2001RandomForests,datta2016AlgorithmicTransparencyQuantitative}, allowing us to theoretically show how permutations reflect node feature influence.
-Our contributions are summarized below.
+Our scores are thus inherently tied to the predictive task and therefore flexible to GNN architecture with no assumptions on graph data.
+Indeed, despite being data- and model-agnostic, our approach empirically adapts to different scenarios and rivals other feature selection methods that exploit prior information.
+Moreover, unlike node feature selection works that learn importance values via black-box models, we employ well-established permutation tests to quantify feature influence~\citep{altmann2010Permutationimportancecorrected,yang2009FeatureSelectionMLP,brieman2001RandomForests,datta2016AlgorithmicTransparencyQuantitative}, allowing us to theoretically show how permutations reflect node feature influence.
+Our contributions are as follows.

-\begin{itemize}[left= 4pt ..
-12pt, noitemsep] \item We first characterize the effects of graph structure and node features on GNN performance, both theoretically and empirically.
-For the former, we show how connections influence the effect of node features on graph convolutional network (GCN) outputs.
-For the latter, we compare GNN accuracy under various perturbations to distinguish model dependence on graphs versus features. \item We propose an adaptive node feature selection approach that dynamically identifies which features are relevant to GNN performance via permutation-based importance scores.
-Because we measure these scores as training progresses, we can monitor how feature contributions change as the model evolves and variables are eliminated.
-We thus visualize importance scores during training to track model quality and verify that we indeed eliminate unhelpful attributes. \item We demonstrate that our algorithm rivals the performance of a GNN using all available node features in comparison with other node feature selection methods for multiple benchmark datasets.
-Furthermore, we show that our approach is flexible to model architecture and for various settings, such as homophilic or heterophilic node labels. \end{itemize}
+\begin{itemize}[left= 2pt ..
+10pt, noitemsep] \item We characterize how graph structure, node labels, and features jointly impact GNN performance, both theoretically and empirically.
+For the former, we prove how edges can change how relevant a node feature is to graph convolutional network (GCN) outputs.
+For the latter, we demonstrate how perturbations can reflect which structure- and feature-based properties affect GNN accuracy. \item We propose an adaptive node feature selection approach that dynamically identifies which features are relevant to GNN performance via permutation-based importance scores.
+We measure scores during training to track model quality and verify that we indeed eliminate unhelpful attributes.
+Crucially, we show that our scores reflect feature importance well before the GNN is finished training. \item We show that our scores identify features relevant to the task by (i) rivaling the performance of other feature importance metrics for benchmark datasets and (ii) showing that our data-agnostic scores always behave most similarly to the top baseline, which differs across datasets.
+Thus, our results also verify that our approach is flexible to model architecture and across various settings, such as homophilic or heterophilic node labels. \end{itemize}